-Don’t let the inside of cabinet doors shy away from their potential—attach corkboards or magnetic sheets to keep recipes, coupons and lists in line and out of drawers.
+Don’t let the inside of cabinet doors shy away from their potential—attach corkboards or magnetic sheets to keep recipes, coupons, and lists in line and out of drawers.
 You can also apply adhesive hooks to this spot to hang measuring cups and spoons.
 Install small towel racks for their intended purpose or to store cookware lids—the handles rest on the bar as the lid props against the door.

-The interior door of an under-the-sink cabinet is the perfect spot to adhere small baskets, which can hold sponges, dish soap, rubber gloves, and brushes.
+The interior door of an under-the-sink cabinet is the perfect spot to adhere to small baskets, which can hold sponges, dish soap, rubber gloves, and brushes.